Sin-tel/tokisona/reference.md

 	78: mute mute mute luka luka luka tu wan

-numbers higher than 100 are not allowed. (ali really means infinite) negative numbers will just produce zero.
+numbers higher than 99 are not allowed. (ali really means infinite, or any number equal to or larger than 100) negative numbers will just produce zero.

 ### boolean type: `sona` ("fact")